AndrewH2O/MarbleSolitaire/ReadMe.md

 <p>There are 57.7 x 10<sup>19</sup> ways of playing this game and ending up with a
 single piece at the end of the game - a winning board has a single piece in the centre of the board.
-There are only 1,679,072 unique winning board positions after taking account of rotations and  either vertically or horizontally.
-This project explores all the possible board positions that lead to a winning board.
+There are only 1,679,072 unique winning board positions after taking account of rotations and either vertical or horizontal symmetry.
+This project explores all the possible board positions that lead to a win.
 </p>

 ## Contents of Solution

-Uses a Modular structure so any front end could be used, projects are:
+Uses a Modular structure so any view could be used with the libraries, projects are:

-1. MarbleSolitaireLib - contains the solver which uses depth first search and in memory memoization
+1. MarbleSolitaireLib - contains the solver which uses depth first search and memoization
-2. MarbleSolitaireModelLib - model of a generic square based board
+2. MarbleSolitaireModelLib - contains the model of a generic board
-3. MarbleSolCommonLib - Contains BitBoard used for bit twiddling amongst other things
+3. MarbleSolCommonLib - Contains a base board used for bit twiddling amongst other things
 4. MarbleSolitaireViewModel - very very dependency light on view technology.
-Contains an Undo Redo module for stepping ...back and forth through a game
+Features Undo Redo for exploring a game
 5. MarbleSolitaire - The View - WPF app but could be anything
-6. TestMarbleSolitaire - tests some of which may take a couple of minutes to run - see readme.txt in the test project for more details as these can be optinally compiled.
+6. TestMarbleSolitaire - tests some of which may take a few of minutes to run - see readme.txt in the test project for more details as these can be optinally compiled.

 Doesn't cache the winning positions as it is more interesting to see which board positions can be searched instantly from those taking a few seconds.

 ## Winning Positions

 The crux is the output of TestCountUniqueSolutions.
-(select test and click on the output):
+(The test debug output produces this listing):

 Unique number of winning boards listed by pieces count